Levi E. Young: Biography

 Levi Edgar Young was born in Salt Lake City, Utah Territory on February 2, 1874, the son of LDS Church general authority Seymour B. Young and Elizabeth Riter. and grandson of Joseph Young.
-Young was baptized into the LDS Church in 1812.
 Levi Young graduated from the University of Utah in 1895, and later became a faculty member at the same school, teaching history.
 He also taught at the Lowell school in Salt Lake City and LDS College.
 Later in his life, he studied at Harvard University with professors Albert Bushnell Hart, Edward Channing, and Ephraim Emerton.
 Young earned a M.A. in history from Columbia University in 1910.
 Young served as the dean of the Department of Western History at the University of Utah for ten years.
 In 1936 he was promoted to head of the political science department as well.
 He published more than 24 historical articles and five books, including Chief Episodes in the History of Utah and The Founding of Utah.
 Young was ordained as a Seventy on June 18, 1897.

 From 1901 to 1904, Young served as a Mormon missionary in Germany, Austria, and Switzerland.
 For the last two years of his mission, he was the president of the Swiss–Austrian Mission of the church.
 Upon his return from Germany, he married Valeria Brinton in 1907 with whom he had three children.
 When George Reynolds died in 1909, Young was selected to take his place in the First Council of the Seventy.
 From 1913 to 1929 he served on the general board of the Young Men's Mutual Improvement Association.
 He presided over the Temple Square Mission from 1922 to 1934.
 In 1939, he was appointed president of the New England States Mission, a position he held for three years.

 In 1939, Young retired from the University of Utah.
 He presided over organizations such as the Pacific Coast branch of the American Historical Association, the Utah State Historical Association, and the Sons of the American Revolution.
 He was also a member of various organizations including the American Ethnological Society, the American Academy of Political and Social Science, the Sigma Chi Fraternity, the Authors Club of London, and the Royal Society of Edinburgh.
 Young became the senior president of the Seventy of the LDS Church in 1941 and continued in that position until his death.
 He died in Salt Lake City, Utah in 1963 at the age of eighty-nine.
 After his death, the Relief Society Magazine stated, "President Young has left a resplendent heritage of faith and good works to his family and to the Church."
 Of his life spent in both clerical and academic pursuits, J. Golden Kimball, in good humor, said of Young: "That little shrimp.
 He goes around here carrying water on both shoulders, and he's afraid to lean one way or the other for fear of spilling some of it."